Fallen-Networks/FN-Stripper-Configs/README.md

-# skillsurf-csgo
+# FN-Stripper-Configs
-Stripper fixes for skill surf maps on CS:GO
+Stripper fixes for different maps on CS:GO in use by the Fallen-Networks Servers

-I will be keeping this repo up to date with every fix I make from now on, make a issue for a broken map or something that needs fixing
+Also has a backup of generalized surf stripper fixes made by community members.

+All changes commented in CHANGELOG.md